-• The student owes an overpayment of Title IV grant funds.
+The student owes an overpayment of Title IV grant funds.

-- The student's eligibility for additional Title IV funds will end if the student fails to take positive action, as listed below, by the 45th day following the date the school sent or was required to send notification to the student. - There are positive actions the student can take to extend his eligibility for Title IV funds beyond the forty five (45) days: - Repay the Title IV grant overpayment amount in full. - Sign a repayment agreement with the school for up to two years. - Sign a repayment agreement with the U.S. Department of Education.
+- The student's eligibility for additional Title IV funds will end if the student fails to take positive action, as listed below, by the 45th day following the date the school sent or was required to send notification to the student. - There are positive actions the student can take to extend his eligibility for Title IV funds beyond the forty five (45) days: - O Repay the Title IV grant overpayment amount in full. - O Sign a repayment agreement with the school for up to two years. - O Sign a repayment agreement with the U.S. Department of Education.

-If the student does not take any action in the stated timeframe the student must be reported by the Financial Aid Administrator to the National Student Loan Data System (NSLDS) after the forty five (45) days have passed.
-The Financial Aid Administrator will report the Title IV grant overpayment through NSLDS within three (3) days of the conclusion of the forty five (45) day period.
+If the student does not take any action in the stated timeframe the student must be reported by the Director of Financial Aid to the National Student Loan Data System (NSLDS) after the forty five (45) days have passed.
+The Director of Financial Aid will report the Title IV grant overpayment through NSLDS within three (3) days of the conclusion of the forty five (45) day period.